zhuoran-wei/zhuoran-wei/README.md

 # Overview

-I am Zhuoran Wei, a master student at the institute of parallel and distributed systems (IPADS), Shanghai Jiao Tong University.
+I am Zhuoran Wei, a master's student at the Institute of Parallel and Distributed Systems (IPADS), Shanghai Jiao Tong University.
-Currently I am working on application of formal verification in database systems under the supervision of [Prof. Zhaoguo Wang](https://ipads.se.sjtu.edu.cn/pub/members/zhaoguo_wang).
+Currently, I am working on the application of formal verification in database systems under the supervision of [Prof. Zhaoguo Wang](https://ipads.se.sjtu.edu.cn/pub/members/zhaoguo_wang).

 # Projects